-In the dynamic realm of education, interactive teaching styles have emerged as a transformative force, challenging traditional pedagogical approaches and reshaping the contours of classroom engagement.
-By foregrounding student participation, collaborative learning, and the practical application of theoretical knowledge, these innovative teaching methodologies foster an educational environment that is not only more engaging and effective but also more aligned with the demands of the 21st-century world.
+In the dynamic realm of education, interactive teaching styles have emerged as a transformative force, challenging traditional pedagogical approaches and reshaping classroom engagement.
+By foregrounding student participation, collaborative learning, and the practical application of theoretical knowledge, these innovative teaching methodologies foster an educational environment that is more engaging, effective, and aligned with the demands of the 21st-century world.

 Theoretical Underpinnings

 Interactive teaching is anchored in constructivist theory, which posits that learners construct knowledge through experiences and interactions with their environment.
-This perspective suggests that effective learning occurs when students are active participants in the process, engaging with content, peers, and educators in meaningful ways.
+This perspective suggests that effective learning occurs when students actively engage with content, peers, and educators in meaningful ways.
 Vygotsky's concept of the "Zone of Proximal Development" further supports interactive teaching, emphasizing the role of social interaction in cognitive development.

 Constructivism and Social Learning